H-0-O/spark-orm/readme.md

-# RSpark MongoDB ORM for Rust
+# rm_orm: MongoDB ORM for Rust

-RSpark is an open-source, fast, and memory-efficient Object-Relational Mapping (ORM) library for MongoDB written in Rust.
+rm_orm is an open-source, fast, and memory-efficient Object-Relational Mapping (ORM) library for MongoDB written in Rust.
 It allows seamless integration between Rust structs and MongoDB collections by automatically converting structs to models.

 ## Features